AMC straight-4 engine: Design

-The four-cylinder and V6 shared the same drivetrain components, whereas stronger transmissions were needed for the new 4.0 L. The 2.5 L also shared an 18mm threaded oil filter used with the GM 2.8 L (ACDelco PF47 or equivalent) through 1986; when the 4.0 L was phased into production with the XJ models, the oil filter was changed over to a 20mm thread size shared with Renaults until 1991.
+The AMC 2.5 L I4 and GM's V6 shared the same drivetrain components in Jeep vehicles, whereas stronger transmissions were needed for the new 4.0 L. The 2.5 L also shared an 18mm threaded oil filter used with the GM 2.8 L (ACDelco PF47 or equivalent) through 1986, when the 4.0 L was phased into production with the XJ models, the oil filter was changed over to a 20mm thread size shared with Renaults until 1991.

 The AMC I4 first appeared in 1984 model year with the new XJ Cherokee.
-In 1986 the head went under a minor revision, the head bolts were increased from 7/16 to 1/2 inch.
-From 1997 until 2002 it was marketed as the "Power-Tech I4".
-It was produced through 2002 for the Jeep Wrangler, as well as for the Dodge Dakota pickup that also featured the AMC/Jeep designed four-cylinder as its standard engine on regular cab rear-wheel drive models from 1996 through 2002.
+In 1986, the head underwent a minor revision: the head bolts were increased from 7/16 to 1/2 inch.
+From 1997 until 2002, it was marketed as the "PowerTech I4."
+It was produced through 2002 for the Jeep Wrangler, as well as for the Dodge Dakota pickup that also featured the AMC/Jeep-designed four-cylinder as its standard engine on regular-cab, rear-wheel-drive models from 1996 through 2002.

 This lightweight engine is similar to its "big brother" 4.0 L, and although not as powerful, it is durable with no reliability issues.
+It has become "notorious for lasting well beyond 200,000 miles, and some owners report putting upwards of 300,000 miles on their 2.5-liter-equipped Jeeps."
 The AMC 2.5 L is ranked among the very best of Jeep's I4 engines and is highly regarded for its robust build.

+It was not known to be the most powerful engine, but it has an almost flat torque curve, making it as robust as the modern iterations in the early 2020s.

-Output the final year was 121 hp at 5400 rpm and 145 ftlb of torque at 3250 rpm using sequential multiple-port fuel injection (MPFI).
+Initially rated at 105 hp and 132 ftlb of torque using throttle body injection, output the final year was 121 hp at 5400 rpm and 145 ftlb of torque at 3250 rpm using sequential multiple-port fuel injection (MPFI).
 For comparison, the 258 CID I6 provided 112 hp at 3200 rpm and 210 ftlb of torque at 2000 rpm in its final year with the computer-controlled carburetor.

 For several years, the engine was detuned for the Wrangler; from at least 1992 through 1995, it produced 130 hp and 149 ftlb of torque with 9.2:1 compression ratio in the Cherokee and Comanche.

-When emissions and fuel economy are a priority, the final MPFI versions of AMC's 2.5 L engine are the best.
+When emissions and fuel economy are a priority, the final MPFI versions of AMC's 2.5 L engine are considered superior.
+Tests of the newly downsized 1984 Jeep XJ with the initial carbureted version and five-speed manual transmission returned 15.3 mpgus on the first tankful.
+Strictly in terms of miles per gallon fuel efficiency in stock Jeep Wrangler applications, Motor Trend described "almost no difference" between the 2.5 L I4 and 4.0 L I6 engines, but the 4.0 having an advantage in on- and off-road drivability.

 Note that the TBI system was made by Renix and used from mid-1986 through August 1990.